 There continues to be some debate as to whether Asperger’s syndrome is a condition separate from autism, or is included within the autism spectrum.
 Individuals with Asperger’s Syndrome are considered to have difficulties with social relatedness, restrictive behaviours and thought patterns, and sensory issues.
 Again, children and adults with Asperger’s can utilise strategies to support these areas of difficulty and succeed in school/work and home life.

 If you would like more information about autism and/or Asperger’s syndrome please follow the links below.
-If you are looking for support for an individual with ASD please contact the Operations Director and Head of Residential Service, Linda Fish at our main office.
+If you are looking for support for an individual with ASD please contact the Managing Director, Linda Fish at our main office.